Hiroshi-Nakamura/AutomaticDifferentiation/README.md

 In the hpp code, this calculation is implemented by `derivative()`, whose argument is index of vector x.
 If you want derivative by the first variable of vector x, type `derivative(0)`.

-Note that the output of derivative() is not a value, but a Functor (exactly a pointer of Functor).
+Note that the output of `derivative()` is not a value, but a Functor (exactly a pointer of Functor, descrubed later).
 That's why we can calculate higher-order derivative by repeating `derivative()`.
 For example, `y.derivative(1).derivative(0)` will be *ddy/dx_1 dx_0*.